yihangho/SimpleCMS/README.markdown

 ### `data-` attributes
 #### `data-mathjax-source`
 Attaching this attribute to an element will cause MathJax to typeset the content of the element.

-## JSON Input
-For tasks that are using JSON input, the JSON string should represent an array of objects.
-Each object should have three keys defined: `label` and `content`.
-It is important to ensure that the JSON string is valid.